THE SUN REDESIGN. – A QUICKFIRE UX REDESIGN

 It’s amazing that the amount of news that happens in the world every day always just exactly fits the newspaper. – Jerry Seinfeld

-With a large reader base, how can THE SUN website be redesigned in such a way that the overall utility of the site can be improved?
+Given the reader base, how can THE SUN website be redesigned in such a way that the overall utility of the site can be improved?

 - Too much content.